adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 * What's the testing strategy, is a fuzziness generator used?
 * How do you run the tests locally, given the architecture?

-By the [Expression Problem](https://en.wikipedia.org/wiki/Expression_problem) I really mean what typeclasses are need to be derived or defined, like `ToJSON` or serialization.
+By the [Expression Problem](https://en.wikipedia.org/wiki/Expression_problem) I mean which typeclasses are needed to be derived or defined, like `ToJSON` or serialization.
 I'd like to add that the overwhelming majority of effects I've seen have been handled using [mtl](https://hackage.haskell.org/package/mtl) and/or `IO`, but we appear to be close on extensible effects, and the word done on [eff](https://github.com/hasura/eff) looks promising!

 ## Musings On Type Level Programming

 A theme for this year for me was exploring the intersection between type level programming and good software engineering practices.
-It's one thing to know Haskell, it's another to beautiful code that's as easy to understand as it is to maintain.
+It's one thing to know Haskell, it's another to write beautiful code that's as easy to understand as it is to maintain.
 As a prior, my stance on new, complex Haskell features is to "write junior code".
 However, given a sufficiently experienced team familiar with type level programming, the trade-offs of the features themselves can be evaluated per se...